Charles Frederic Adams

-Charles Frederic Adams (1851–1918) was an idealist and lawyer and who lived most of his adult life in Brooklyn, New York.
+Charles Frederic Adams (1851–1918) was an idealist and lawyer and who lived most of his adult life in Brooklyn, New York City.
 Besides his legal practice, he held, over time, several appointed positions in government.
 At the same time, he was a passionate lecturer and political reformer, and strong supporter of Henry George’s economic theory for having just a “single tax”.

 Family background and education

 Charles Frederic Adams (also known as “Charles Frederick Adams”) was born in Santiago, Cuba, to William Newton Adams, a Virginian then serving as American Consul in Cuba, and Maria Del Carmen.
 Adams and Del Carmen met and married in Venezuela when Adams had a business there; they then moved to Cuba due to concerns about political instability.
 William Adams’ own father was a merchant in the West Indies.
 Navy Commodore John Thomas Newton was William's maternal uncle.

 At age 10, Charles was sent to the U.S. for an education, and he studied at Brooklyn Polytechnic Institute.
 His father William rejoined his family in Brooklyn, New York, in 1865, going into business there.
 However, he lost substantial money in the financial “Panic” of 1873.
 Charles’ mother died in 1871.
 Charles’ father died on board a steamship, when travelling after retiring due to ill health.

 In 1871, Adams graduated from Harvard Law School.
 Also included in his graduating class were Walter S. Logan, who later became president of the American Bar Association, and Patrick A. Collins, a future mayor of Boston.